 TRIGGER WARNING: This blog contains mention of eating disorder symptoms, weight, and potentially triggering language - please read with caution.

 This post is structured after the song “Your Ex-Lover is Dead” by Stars.
 Names have been changed, or used with informed consent.

 “God That Was Strange to See You Again”

-TRIGGER WARNING: the following material may be triggering for some individuals - please read with caution.
+TRIGGER WARNING: The following content mentions eating disorder symptoms and may be triggering for some individuals - please read with caution.